mochoabuilds/-cognition-/README.md

 ## Walk in > Tap a tile > Shop > Walk out

-* What's unique about our approach is that it accesses AI programs both remotely and locally rather than installing them on big old actual computers.
-Our end-to-end method adopts a sparse temporal sampling strategy, which "enables efficient learning using the entire video without the limitation of sequence length" (TSNs, 2016).
-Instead the computation @ inference time is done on hand sized computing devices equipped with their own cameras -- tools/apps are highly automated, readily avaliable and easy-to-use/modify.
+* What's unique about our approach is that it accesses AI programs both remotely and locally.
+This more decentralized approach reduces the amount of data transmitted and thus the amount avaliable to intercept or jam.
+Rather than installing algorithms on big old actual computers, computation @ inference time is done on hand sized computing devices equipped with their own cameras.
+Tools/apps are highly automated, readily avaliable and easy-to-use/modify.
 Prototypes include:
 	* Autonomous Checkout >> System watches guests browse shelves, keeps a running tab of items taken from shelves and prompts guests with SMS 'actionable credit' upon exit
 	* What You "AlmostBought" App >> Detect guests cross product interactions to better understand product positioning strategies
 	* Data Exchange >> Guests share and sell their data for training AI models